ICME-Lab/device_registration/README.md

-# DePIN Device Registration IoTeX ioConnect SDK and NovaNet zkEngine
+# DePIN Device Registration Using IoTeX ioConnect SDK and NovaNet ZKPs

-This project demonstrates DePIN device registration using a secure client-server system built with Rust, It leverages IoTeX's ioConnect SDK for decentralized identity (DID) management and NovaNet's zkEngine for zero-knowledge proof generation.
+This project demonstrates DePIN device registration using a secure client-server system built with Rust.
+It leverages IoTeX's ioConnect SDK for decentralized identity (DID) management and NovaNet's zkEngine for zero-knowledge proof generation.
 The client collects GPS coordinates, timestamps, and signs them using cryptographic keys.
 The data is then transmitted with a zero-knowledge proof to the server for trustless verification.

 ## Overview